It was 8 am in the morning and my husband and I were headed out to our cabin for the weekend.

 Remember, the more decisions a shopper must make, the less likely they are to make one.
-Keep your upsell selection to a minimum so it’s an easy question to ask and an even easier one to answer.
+Keep your add-on selection to a minimum so it’s an easy question to ask and an even easier one to answer.

-A wreath maker may offer wreath hangers in a basket in their Zone 3 and simply say “Would you like to add a wreath hanger to your purchase for $4.99?” while cutting off the price tag and wrapping the wreath.
+A wreath maker may offer wreath hangers in a basket in their Zone 3 and simply say “Would you like to add a wreath hanger to your purchase for $4.99?” while they’re cutting off the price tag and wrapping the wreath.

-You don’t even have to make eye contact while you upsell!
+You don’t even have to make eye contact while you sell your add-on! 😉

 Not that I’m suggesting no eye contact is a good sales technique, but the point is: it’s an easy question to ask and there’s no need to feel uncomfortable while you ask it.

-If there is more than one option when it comes to your upsell items, you may need to put a little more effort in to make the decision easy for the shopper.
+If there’s more than one option when it comes to your add-on items, you may need to put a little more effort in to make the decision easy for the shopper.

-For example, a jewelry maker may offer rings to upsell with their necklaces.
+For example, a jewelry maker may offer rings to add-on to their necklaces.
 If there are 3 different colors/metals/stones to choose from, they may pick out the ring that matches the necklace the shopper picked out, place it in front of the ring tray and ask if they’d like to add a matching ring to their purchase, suggesting they love this one as an option.

 By picking out which ring they’d suggest being paired with the necklace, it lessens the decisions the shopper must make, making them more likely to say “yes”.

 “Would you like a ring too?
 They’re all in this tray…” forces the shopper to choose between several rings and take longer to make a decision.
 They then have time to think about: